Critical Reasoning

 My mission was to transform abstract academic theory into an addictive daily habit.
 My goal was to repackage heavy logic concepts into a bite-sized mobile experience that turns passive study into active muscle memory.

-UI/UX Design, Prototyping
+Research, UI/UX Design, Prototyping

 Product Designer